Have you been curious about prostate milking, but too afraid to ask? We'll help you decide if it's right for you.

 Therefore, ejaculation may happen even faster than usual.

-Every man will have his own experience, so a little experimentation may be in order.
+Every man will have his own unique experience with prostate massage, so a little experimentation may be in order.

 You will want your hands to be sensitive to touch while exploring the prostate so you don't unintentionally get a little rough.

 At first, prostate milking will make you feel a bit like you need to pee.